 Obviously, Brexit is still an unknown.
 But pharmaceuticals could pull us out of any potential challenges.
 They remain in the UK’s top 10 exports, and Chemical and Process Engineers are at the heart of increased production and quality.

-I’d say it could strengthen our hand in any future trade deals.
+It could strengthen our hand in any future trade deals.
 Pharma already makes up a substantial percentage of our manufacturing base, so we need to keep getting the right candidates onto sites where they can make a real difference in the Northwest.

 The 7th AMP is going to be huge